lucafrance/excel/en/_posts/2022-03-07-cell-names-basics.md

 ![]({{ site.baseurl }}/assets/2022/cell-names-basics/503-at-column-name-2-en.png)

 **Hint** The @ symbol is only necessary starting with Office 2019.
-In previous version of Office the statement works the same without the @ symbol.
+In previous versions of Office the statement works the same without the @ symbol.

 ## Download